pwahi/LTH_readiness_Dutchhomes/Terraced_intermediate/3.2_Rhino_grashopper_scripts/Instructions_README.md

      - **Step 13**: Toggle `True` to write the results in the `Output_excel`.

 By following these steps, you can ensure a smooth and effective simulation process for the terraced-intermediate type samples at different supply temperatures.

+References:
+The code for Pollination API is developed using this discussion on the [Pollination forum](https://discourse.pollination.cloud/t/unable-to-load-a-large-number-of-runs-as-one-job/1446/9?u=prateekwahi)